rsmp-nordic/sxl-tools/README.md

   constructor, reviewed, approved, created-date and rsmp-version id, version and date
-* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "value" fields is also supported.
+* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" fields is also supported.
 * The Excel file is written to "output.xlsx"